chalkies/chalkies.github.io/index.md

 * The job must pay **at least $20/hr** or equivalent (such as a fair work trade, college credit, stock options, or something else creative), with very limited exceptions (ie IHSS aides since it's not under your control)

 Giving away free stuff is always cool.
 Requests for free stuff may get a little more scrutiny, but it's probably ok.

+# Accessibility
+Posts for events or housing must describe physical access characteristics.
+Please include how many stairs to access the room and different parts of the house; if there are elevators, bathrooms, doorways, and hallways.
+Can they accommodate a standard wheelchair of 30 inches wide?
+Adequate space to turn a standard wheelchair is 30 inches x 48 inches.
+This info helps people be informed, to figure out if the space might work for them

+A person can have
+- a permanent & visible mobility need (i.e. wheelchair, walker, crutches)
+- an invisible mobility concern(i.e. chronic joint pain), or
+- a temporary mobility concern (i.e. they need to carry a bike of heavy equipment in or out).

+Posts that only say “not wheelchair accessible” will be rejected.

+We understand this might be new territory to describe.
+Please check out this official resource and let us know if you have any questions :)  Many people with disabilities (PWD's) also appreciate a picture of the access route (worth a thousand words, as they say), or a helping hand at the event.

+Example:
+"Molly's Cafe has ground-level access with no steps.
+However, there is a narrow approc.
+20" Hallway and 5 steps up to the patio.
+For anyquestions about access, please email me or _____.
+We can lend a hand at the event, too.."

 # Other lists